microsoft/mu_tiano_platforms/Platforms/Docs/Common/debugging.md

 Both Q35 and SBSA are setup to debug debugged using the MU debugger package. for more details on using this debugger, see the [FeatureDebuggerPkg Readme](https://github.com/microsoft/mu_feature_debugger/blob/main/DebuggerFeaturePkg/Readme.md).

-By default the debugger is disabled, to enable you must both enable the debugger build flag to enable the source debug device state flag and specify a serial port TCP port.
+By default the debugger is enabled to break in on exceptions, but not to break in on an initial breakpoint.
+To enable the initial breakpoint in DXE, you must pass:
 ```
-stuart_build -c Platforms\QemuQ35Pkg\PlatformBuild.py BLD_*_DEBUGGER_ENABLED=TRUE SERIAL_PORT=5555 --flashrom
+stuart_build -c Platforms\QemuQ35Pkg\PlatformBuild.py BLD_*_DXE_DBG_BRK=TRUE --FlashRom
 ```

 On Q35 this allows for debugging over a different port then the usual debug output because Q35 has a seperate serial port available to it.
 On SBSA the serial port will be shared with the logging output.
+As a result, on Q35, if `SERIAL_PORT=<PORT>` is not passed on the cmdline, a default serial port at 50001 will be created.
+On SBSA, no default port is set because it will prevent output from occuring on stdout, which makes even telling if an exception occurred difficult.

 Currently this will only enable the DXE debugger.
-The MM debugger must be manually enabled using the PcdForceEnableDebugger if the DebugAgent has been configured.
+The MM debugger will be added to Q35 once it support supervised Standalone MM.

-By default, the DXE debugger will stall for 30 seconds on the initial breakpoint before attempting to continue execution.
+When an exception occurs, the debugger will break in and wait for a debugger client to connect.
+This makes Q35 and SBSA very debuggable, because they will break in on exceptions always, meaning a reboot is not required.

 ## Debugging using QEMU GDB Server